Foxandxss/angular-tips/source/_posts/2013-08-01-why-does-angular-dot-js-rock.markdown

 ```
 </div>

-**NOTE**: There is no `Try it` this time, seems like octopress is grabbing the focus too and my example won't work here.
+**NOTE**: There is no `Try it` this time, it seems like Octopress is grabbing the focus too and my example won't work here.

 Fair enough, this directive was really simple.